opencontext/arches-package-manage/README.md

 ## Migrate a Package from Arches v6.x to v7.x
-This workflow (not an *Arches workflow*, just a workflow in a more general sense of the term) uses Docker to deploy Arches v6 and v7 instances, some Python executed in a shell to manage some files and execute some bash/shell commands, and a little SQL to modify databases.
+This workflow (not an *Arches workflow*, just a workflow in a more general sense of the term) uses Docker to deploy Arches v6 and v7 instances, and execute some bash/shell commands to run Arches migrations and interact with the databases.
 While I'm sure this can get streamlined more, it's probably not that useful to fully automate this process since package migration from v6 to v7 is unlikely to be a super recurrent kind of need.

 ### Arches via Docker